History BA (Hons) (with Foundation Year)

 Year One

-In your first year, you will begin to develop an understanding of the foundations of history.
-You will study Twentieth-Century Europe, examining the First World War and its consequences; the rise of fascism; the Spanish Civil War; Second World War; the Cold War; Europe in the 1960s-80s; post-war migration and hostile environments; and the revival of nationalism during the 1990s.
+- Introduction to History: Explore Twentieth-Century Europe, including the First World War and its aftermath, the rise of fascism, the Spanish Civil War, the Second World War, the Cold War, post-war migration, hostile environments, and the revival of nationalism in the 1990s

-A number of important topics, including methodological approaches to History and a series of historical case studies related to staff research and scholarly specialisms, including a study of The Troubles in Northern Ireland, The Habsburg Empire, the Labour movement and international socialism, and the British Empire.
-This course includes museum visits and other field trips.
+Single honours History students will also study additional topics, including methodological approaches to history and a series of historical case studies linked to staff research interests.
+These may include The Troubles in Northern Ireland, The Habsburg Empire, the Labour movement and international socialism, and the British Empire.
+Field trips and museum visits are also integrated into the programme.

 Year Two

-This course explores the development of witch beliefs and witch hunting in early modern England and North America, ranging across the period from c.1540 to 1720.
-You will study the medieval background and the spread of witchcraft beliefs in Europe, before focusing on English and North American experiences.
+- Witch Beliefs and Witch Hunting in Early Modern England and America: Explore the development of witch beliefs and witch hunting from c.1540 to 1720.
+The course examines the medieval origins of witchcraft beliefs across Europe before focusing on English and North American experiences.

-Focusing primarily on the UK and USA, this course studies the different ways in which gender roles changed and were challenged from the late nineteenth to the end of the twentieth century.
-Both first wave and second wave feminism are explored, as well as changes and continuity in masculinity.
+- Gender and Politics in the Twentieth Century: Focused primarily on the UK and USA, this course examines changes and challenges to gender roles from the late nineteenth to the end of the twentieth century.
+You will study first-wave and second-wave feminism alongside changes and continuities in masculinity.

 Year Three

-- The Taste of War: the role of food in human conflict.
+- The Taste of War: Examining the role of food in human conflict

 - The British Empire: Colonial Encounter, 1775–1947